 What is Cricut Infusible Ink?

-Infusible Ink is a permanent ink transfer product that works on specific Cricut surfaces.
+Infusible Ink is a permanent ink transfer product that works on specific Cricut surfaces as well as surfaces that are made for sublimation.
 This product allows you to create handmade, personalized projects with a professional, store-bought finish.
 Think of your own creations embedded with ink on shirts, totes, coasters, and more.
 Now imagine that this process is super simple and perfect for the home crafter.
 That, my friends, is Cricut Infusible Ink.

 Peel proof, flake proof, and wash proof – now for the first time ever, you can achieve professional-level personalization at home with seamlessly smooth, richly colored, pro-quality transfers that become one with your base material – and last forever.
 Ready to learn more?
 I thought so!